aleen42/PersonalWiki/qa/cassandra.md

 <img src="./cassandra_consistency.png">

-- *Notice: the level of consistenc depends on the number of copies instead of the number of nodes.*
+- *Notice: the level of consistency depends on the number of copies instead of the number of nodes.*

 ###### Quorum NRW